Yourui-droid/AI-final-project/README.md

-# AI Final Project – CLARA (K-Means + LDA Embedding)
+# CLARA: A Lightweight Contrastive Embedding Approach for Retail E-Commerce Clustering

-This repository contains my **individual** implementation for the final project (Week 17).
-The goal is to improve retail customer/product clustering by combining:
+This repository contains my **individual implementation** for the AI final project.
+The project is based on the CLARA framework proposed in our paper and focuses on improving retail and e-commerce customer/product clustering through a lightweight contrastive embedding pipeline.

+The proposed approach integrates:

-- Baseline K-Means
+- Baseline K-Means clustering
 - LDA projection using K-Means pseudo-labels
-- Re-clustering in the LDA space
+- Re-clustering in the LDA embedding space
-- Evaluation using Elbow and Silhouette score
+- Evaluation using Elbow and Silhouette scores
 - Visualization using PCA 2D and LDA 2D

 ---